MichiganSolarCarTeam/micro-lint/CONTRIBUTING.md

 all of your code and need to write test cases.
 It should tell you which lines of code have not been tested.
-  * You don't have any linter errors (for the Python source code you wrote, which is completely unrelated to the `microLint` project itself).
-Run `flake8 microLint test` and ensure that it reports no errors.
+  * You don't have any linter errors (for the Python source code you wrote, which is completely unrelated to the `micro-lint` project itself).
+Run `flake8 micro-lint test` and ensure that it reports no errors.

 If these do, you can commit and submit a pull request on Github.
 Make sure to reference an issue ID if there is one.
 Specify what behavior is being